 (We use stainless steel cooking pot with strong handles to mix it up - NOT Teflon pan)

-(We use large metal mixing spoon to stir it all up and to put in Ziplock bags or a vacuum food packer)
+(We use large metal mixing spoon to stir it all up and to put in Ziploc bags or a vacuum food packer)

 3 whole roaster chickens with skin, meat, everything!